bids-standard/bids-starter-kit-wiki/Glossary-(Simple-definitions-for-any-jargon-related-to-BIDS).md

 #### M
 metadata: supporting data that describes your main data (i.e. data about data).

-Example: "Scan Date" would be metadata that describes your actual data (Neuroimaging scans)
+example: "Scan Date" would be metadata that describes your actual data (Neuroimaging scans)

 #### N

 #### O
-Open science: Scientific research and data that is free and available for everyone to use
+open science: Scientific research and data that is free and available for everyone to use

 #### P